 Plus scissors and plain rubber spiders — eek!

-How to make an (easily removable!) glitter spiderwebs on a front door:
+How to make an (easily removable!) glitter spiderwebs on a front door for Halloween

-Gather your supplies.
-I used 3 spools of Glitter Strips on our door.
+See the list above for my supplies.
+I used 3 spools of American Crafts 3/8″ Glitter Strips on our door.

 Cut a small piece of contact paper and apply it to the door.
 Then cut the VELCRO Sticky-Back Fasteners to size and stick the hook (scratchy) side onto the contact paper.
 This will hold your web and will be so simple to remove after Halloween, no residue to scrape off at all.

-Then stick the the loop (soft) side onto the back of the Glitter Strips.
+Then stick the loop (soft) side onto the back of the Glitter Strips.

 Grab the glitter tulle spool and cheesecloth.